matze-dd/Tex2txt/README.md

 paragraph.

-Extra text flows like footnotes are normally appended to the end of the main text flow, each separated by blank lines.
+Extra text flows like footnotes are normally appended to the end of the main text flow, each one separated by blank lines.
 The introductory summary above shows an example.
 Activation of this behaviour is demonstrated for macro \\caption{...}
 in section [Declaration of LaTeX macros](#declaration-of-latex-macros).